doyxn/doyxn/README.md

 - 👋 Hi, I’m @doyxn!
 I'm an undergraduate student at Purdue University.
-- 🌱 I’m currently learning ML techniques and working on kaggle competitions with my team @PurdueACM SigAI
+- 🌱 I’m currently learning ML techniques and working on kaggle competitions with my club ML@Purdue
 - I also (privately) work on Robot Vision and Pathing scheduling for the FIRST Robotics Competion!!
 - 📫 Feel free to contact my about my private projects or schedule a meeting: aafamuyi@purdue.edu | https://calendly.com/aafamuyi